QuentinRa/blog.quentinra.dev/programming/web/css/bootstrap/index.md

 * `d-none`: always hidden
 * `d-md-block`: always shown if the screen is at least 768px long

-The later being more specific take precedence over the former.
+When the screen size if at least 768px long, the latter being more specific takes precedence over the former.
 </div></div>

 <hr class="sep-both">